ZGMurray/RethinkingExcessMortality/README.md

-# Equilibrium-Based Baseline Selection for Excess Mortality
+# Equilibrium-Selected Baselines for Excess Mortality

 A method for selecting country-specific baseline periods when calculating excess mortality.
 Outperforms fixed baselines on 7/11 validation metrics.